johndylanaudio/johndylanaudio.github.io/README.md

 ## Thank you!

 Thank you for anything you can do to help us out!
-The Sungods is an [open-source music project](http://johndylan.audio/opensource/) and we love you.
+John's is an [open-source music project](http://johndylan.audio/opensource/) and he loves you.